RyanMcCleary/othello/README.md

 After building, you can use the command './gradlew run' (or 'gradlew run' on Windows) to run the project.

+## Game Tree

+We will store the current board position in the root of the game tree, along with a tree structure in which each node represents a possible move.
+These nodes will not need to store the state of the game at that point, since it can be reconstructed from the state stored in the root and the sequence of moves stored in the tree up to a given node.

+To represent the game tree, we will need the following two classes:
+  1. GameTreeNode: this class represents a move made in the game leading to a new game state.
+     This class should contain a field specifying a move (of type SquareIndex), along with a field of type ArrayList<GameTreeNode> for the children of this node.
+If a node has no children, this ArrayList will be empty.
+     Additionally, the GameTreeNode class should have a field called empiricalReward of type double.
+     This will be used to keep track of an empirical estimate of how good the position specified by this node is.
+     Finally, the GameTreeNode will also need a field numVisits of type int, in order to keep track of the number of times any given node has been visited in the MCTS algorithm.
+  2. GameTree: this class should contain an field of type Game, along with an ArrayList<GameTreeNode> of moves from this position.
+     This class is essentially meant to wrap the game tree.
+The reason we need it is to prevent every node in the game tree from holding an 8x8 board.

+We will also need appropriate accessor and convenience methods, of course.
+For example, we might want a method update(double reward) which updates the empiricalReward and numVisits fields appropriately whenever this node is visited.

 ## Useful Resources

 To get started with the Monte Carlo Tree Search (MCTS) algorithm, have a look at